sarrettb/dev/projects/redtangle-cpp/BUILDING.md

     ./src/Debug/redtangle.exe

 Note: In order to see the redtangle icon, you must manually copy the file into the executable directory.
-This functionality is handled by the installer in the release version.
+This functionality is handled when using the installer.